anschelburk/simple_planner/README.md

 #### 4c.
 Configuring the `ALLOWED_HOSTS` environment variable.

 Django uses the `ALLOWED_HOSTS` setting as a security measure to clarify which host/domain names that this Django project can serve.
+(For more information on this setting, please see [Django's documentation](https://docs.djangoproject.com/en/5.1/ref/settings/#allowed-hosts).)

 This setting is incredibly easy to configure.
 Simply copy the **HOST** you used in your database URL in [**Step 4b**](#4b-configuring-the-database_url-environment-variable), and paste it in your local repo's `.env` file.